 Ingredients needed for homemade apple pie

 For the crust:

 - Crisco or Shortening

 - Apple cider vinegar

 For the apple pie filling:

-Apples: What are the best apples to use for homemade apple pie?
-I love using Granny Smith because they are tart and flavorful.
-But you can also use Honeycrisp or Northern Spy.
+- Apples: What are the best apples to use for homemade apple pie?
+I love using a mix of Granny Smith and Honey Crisp or Northern Spy.